Gallinari, Bogdanovic lead Hawks past Trail Blazers 123-114

 The Hawks snapped Portland’s four-game winning streak, which had come entirely on the road.

-Atlanta came into the night tied for fifth in the Eastern Conference, with the Trail Blazers holding the same spot in the West.
+Atlanta entered the night tied for fifth in the Eastern Conference, with the Trail Blazers holding the same spot in the West.
 Both teams are looking to avoid dropping as low as seventh, which would force them into the play-in tournament.

-After getting in early Monday from Boston, where they beat the Celtics the previous night, the Trail Blazers were forced from the hotel rooms for about a half-hour by a tornado warning in Atlanta.
+After getting in early Monday from Boston, where they beat the Celtics the previous night, the Trail Blazers were forced from the hotel rooms to take refuge in a parking garage for about a half-hour by a tornado warning in Atlanta.

 They ran out of steam in the fourth quarter, ruining a 33-point night for Damian Lillard and a bit of history for Carmelo Anthony.

-The 36-year-old Atnhony scored 14 points to surpass Elvin Hayes for 10th place on the NBA’s career scoring list with 27,318.
+The 36-year-old Anthony scored 14 points to surpass Elvin Hayes for 10th place on the NBA’s career scoring list with 27,318.

+“This moment is a little bit special,” Anthony said.
+“I don’t want to downplay it.
+I’m excited about it.”

+The Hawks were excited about the win, especially with Gallinari providing a big lift off the bench.

 Bogdan Bogdanovic provided the bulk of Atlanta’s offense over the first two quarters, scoring 23 of his 25 points for the second highest-scoring half of his career.
 He also made seven 3s, one shy of his career best.